A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

-The modes are a combination of physical components and spurious noise.
+As anticipated, the modes are a combination of physical components and spurious noise.
 In the first modes it is expected that the noise component is dominant, but it cannot be excluded that a physical component exists as well.
-Based on the above considerations, it is worth introducing a technique which allows to preserve the relevant oscillations and variations and remove the background noise.
-One possibility to achieve this is to perform a mode thresholding.
-Denoising using thresholding is commonly performed in literature after the application of the Discrete Wavelet Transform \cite{donoho1995noising,donoho1994threshold,luo2012wavelet}.
+Based on the above considerations, it is worth introducing a technique which allows to preserve the relevant components and remove the background noise.
+One possibility to achieve such a goal is to perform a mode thresholding.
+Denoising using thresholding is commonly performed in literature following the application of the Discrete Wavelet Transform \cite{donoho1995noising,donoho1994threshold,luo2012wavelet}.
 In that case, the thresholding is applied to the wavelet coefficients, hence in the wavelet domain (i.e. in the time-frequency or time-scale domain).
 However, it is also possible to perform a thresholding in the time domain, applying it directly to the IMF time samples, as described in \cite{kopsinis2009development}.
-Different types of thresholding can be performed: \emph{hard thresholding}, \emph{soft thresholding} and \emph{interval thresholding}.
-Given a signal $y(t)$, the corresponding hard thresholded signal $y_T(t)$ is given by: \begin{linenomath}